 - Coworkers not inviting a colleague to an important meeting

-- A manager giving more favorable opportunities to one direct report, but not another
+- A manager gives more favorable opportunities to one direct report but not another

-- A colleague putting down a coworker for having a differing opinion
+- A colleague put down a coworker for having a differing opinion

 There are three types of workplace exclusion: intentional, unintentional, and systemic.
 Each of these types can do the same level of harm to your workplace, but identifying which one (or ones) are occurring in your organization is crucial to fixing them and building a culture of inclusion:

 - Intentional Exclusion: This is where individuals actively exclude others.
-For example, Jack’s colleagues have been openly talking about grabbing drinks after work to celebrate the end of a big project.
+For example, Jack’s colleagues have openly talked about grabbing drinks after work to celebrate the end of a big project.
 When it comes time to leave, Jack starts getting his things together like the rest of his team.
 One of his colleagues says, “Whoa, where are you going?
-We still need someone to send the client a recap of our meeting today.
-Since we’re all going out for drinks, we were hoping you could handle it.
+We still need someone to send the client a meeting recap today.
+Since we’re all going out for drinks, we hoped you could handle it.
 Thanks, Jack!”
 Then, they all head to the elevator, laughing along the way.

 - Unintentional Exclusion: This is where individuals unconsciously exclude others and are not fully aware of the impact of their actions.
-For example, Kelly’s entire team is having a social media meeting to brainstorm new content and schedule posts.
-The problem is… everyone her the team was invited to the meeting, except Kelly.
-Her boss decided not to include her because he knows she is slammed with other tasks and he didn’t want to overwhelm her.
+For example, Kelly’s team has a social media meeting to brainstorm new content and schedule posts.
+The problem is… everyone her the team was invited to the discussion except Kelly.
+Her boss decided not to include her because he knew she was slammed with other tasks and didn’t want to overwhelm her.
 Kelly – clueless to her boss’ rationale – is hurt and thinks she was excluded because she isn’t good at her job or because her boss thought she wouldn’t add any good ideas to the mix.

 - Systemic Exclusion: This is when prejudiced systems exclude others.
-For example, Taylor is a female engineer with 3 years of experience in the industry.
-She recently found out her newest teammate, a male who just graduated from college and has no relevant work experience, is making the same amount of money as she is.
+For example, Taylor is a female engineer with three years of experience in the industry.
+She recently discovered that her newest teammate, a male who just graduated from college and has no relevant work experience, is making the same amount of money.
 Taylor is upset that her organization doesn’t believe in pay equality, feels undervalued by her organization, and doesn’t feel welcome as a female on a predominantly male team.

-Whether these situations are intentional or unintentional doesn’t really matter because they can cause serious and irreversible harm to their target.
-Once an employee feels ostracized at work, it can be extremely difficult to restore their trust in their colleagues and rebuild a sense of belonging.
+Whether these situations are intentional or unintentional doesn’t matter because they can cause severe and irreversible harm to their target.
+Once an employee feels ostracized at work, restoring their trust in their colleagues and rebuilding a sense of belonging can be extremely difficult.

-Why is workplace exclusion bad and how can it lead to a culture of conformity?
+Why is workplace exclusion terrible, and how can it lead to a culture of conformity?

 A sense of belonging is a core human need.
-Research shows that our brain responds to a lack of belonging the same way it does to physical pain.
-Our strong, negative response to exclusion has been called a “neural alarm system,” adapted over millions of years to protect us against the isolating consequences of social separation.
+However, research shows that our brain responds to a lack of belonging as it does to physical pain.
+Our robust and negative response to exclusion has been called a “neural alarm system,” adapted over millions of years to protect us against the isolating consequences of social separation.

 That’s not all: when we don’t trust each other, we don’t share information or ideas, which can create internal silos and hurt collaboration.
 We also tend to feel less motivated.
-We’re social creatures by nature and engaging with other people gives us energy and motivation.
+We’re naturally social creatures; engaging with others gives us energy and motivation.

-An exclusionary culture can also impact your employer brand.
-Unhappy employees can air their grievances on Glassdoor, leaving you with poor reviews and a low ranking that could scare off job applicants.
-Lastly, you run the risk of paying costly legal fees, if an employee decides to file a discrimination lawsuit against the company.
+An exclusionary culture can also impact your employer’s brand.
+Unhappy employees can air grievances on Glassdoor, leaving you with poor reviews and a low ranking that could scare off job applicants.
+Lastly, you risk paying costly legal fees if an employee files a discrimination lawsuit against the company.

-Most of us choose to compromise parts of ourselves because the cost of being excluded seems too high.
-If we believe that being ourselves will mean being ignored, discriminated against, or excluded then it seems logical to believe that the next best option is to blend in and conform in order to be accepted.
+Most of us compromise parts of ourselves because the cost of being excluded seems too high.
+If we believe that being ourselves will mean being ignored, discriminated against, or banned, then it seems logical to think that the next best option is to blend in and conform to be accepted.

-The problem with this though is that we are then being accepted for being like everyone else, not for being who we truly are.
-While fitting in can certainly have its benefits, the costs are high and grow increasingly higher over time.
+The problem is that we are accepted for being like everyone else, not for being who we are.
+So while fitting in can certainly have its benefits, the costs are high and grow increasingly higher over time.

 So, what’s the alternative?
-While it takes work and dedication, companies must build a culture of belonging so every employee feels comfortable bringing their authentic selves to work every day.
+While it takes work and dedication, companies must build a culture of belonging so every employee feels comfortable bringing their authentic selves to work daily.

 A culture of belonging helps improve employee well-being, job satisfaction, and engagement while reducing turnover and absenteeism.
-That’s a pretty compelling business case of belonging.
+So that’s a pretty compelling business case of belonging.

-Building a culture in which every employee feels seen, heard, and valued is no small task, but when done right, you can kiss workplace conformity goodbye and reap the benefits of a company culture that brings people together, not apart.
+Building a culture where every employee feels seen, heard, and valued is no small task.
+Still, when done right, you can kiss workplace conformity goodbye and reap the benefits of a company culture that brings people together, not apart.